Pájaro Verde (Mexican folktale)

-Pájaro Verde (English language: Green Bird) is a Mexican folktale collected by Howard True Wheeler from Ayutla, Jalisco.
+El Pájaro Verde (English language: The Green Bird) is a Mexican folktale collected by Howard True Wheeler from Ayutla, Jalisco.
 It is related to the cycle of the Animal as Bridegroom and distantly related to the Graeco-Roman myth of Cupid and Psyche, in that the heroine is forced to perform difficult tasks for a witch.

 Summary

 A king has an only daughter he loves very much.
 One day, a youth named "Pájaro Verde" goes to the palace to deliver coals to the king and falls in love with the princess.
 He goes back to his mother and sighs over this love.
 The youth's mother plucks some flowers and arranges them in a bouquet to be delivered to the princess.
 The princess gets the bouquet and is taken to the youth's house.

 At the youth's house, his mother takes him by the hand to show him a surprise: the princess herself was brought to their house.
 The youth's mother then imposes tasks on her: first, she orders the princess to fetch bird feathers for zurrones (a type of leather bag) for Pájaro Verde's upcoming wedding.
 The princess cries a bit, but Pájaro Verde gives her a little flute and bids her summon all birds with it and ask them for their feathers.
 Next, Pájaro Verde's mother orders the princess to get tears from the birds.
 Again, Pájaro Verde advises her to summon the birds with the flute, so they will come and shed their tears for her.

 Thirdly, Pájaro Verde's mother orders the princess to go to a "comadre" (a friend) and fetch from there a box of "danzantes y danzarines".
 The princess gets the box and brings it to the youth's house.
 However, she begins to hear a song coming from the box and opens it; little animals escape from it.
 The princess begins to cry, but Pájaro Verde comes and commands the little animals back into the box.
-Lastly, Pájaro Verde's mother betrothes her son to "an ugly lady", and forces the princess as her bridesmaid, but Pájaro Verde plans with the princess for the girls to trade places in church.
-Their plan works, and the ugly lady becomes the princess's bridesmaid.
+Lastly, Pájaro Verde's mother betrothes her son to "an ugly lady", and forces the princess as the lady's bridesmaid.
+However, Pájaro Verde plans with the princess for the girls to trade places in church.

+In church, Pájaro Verde's plan works, and the ugly lady becomes the princess's bridesmaid.
 During the ceremony, the ugly lady burns to death due to a spell Pájaro Verde's mother sent to whoever was in the bridesmaid's position.
-Pájaro Verde shows a still alive princess to his mother, and she dies.
+Later, Pájaro Verde shows a still alive princess to his mother, who dies of shock that her plans failed.
 The youth and the princess go to the castle and live happily.